RyanSquared/gitops/argocd/README.md

 to figure out which ones are needed.
 There are also some values in values.patch.yaml that need to be changed.

+## Options for `generate-secret-config.sh`

+- `--generate-github-key`: Generate a new GitHub webhook key
+- `--generate-sops-file`: Generate a `.sops.yaml` file from the given keys and, if `--generate-argocd-key` is used, the newly generated GPG key
+- `--use-fingerprints`: Fingerprints used when generating `.sops.yaml`
+- `--generate-argocd-key`: Generate a new GPG key for ArgoCD as well as create new sops-encrypted secrets for the key
+- `--generate-argocd-ssh-key`: Generate a new SSH key for ArgoCD to use when connecting to an SSH Git origin
+- `--argocd-generate-user-from-username`: Generate a users.patch.yaml based on a given username
+- `--argocd-username`: When the above is not given, use this username when generating a password entry
+- `--argocd-generate-password-from-input`: Give a prompt for a password and use that password for ArgoCD authentication, using the account from either `--argocd-username` or `--argocd-generate-user-from-username`
+- `--argocd-generate-password`: Use the next argument to create a password in a fashion similar to the above

+**The following options will change values in `values.patch.yaml`.**

+- `--argocd-repository-url`: Remote Git origin (HTTPS or SSH) that ArgoCD will use to pull new updates
+- `--argocd-domain-name`: Domain name to use for the Ingress resource

 Assuming ArgoCD is now configured, it can be deployed to the Kubernetes cluster.
 Take note of the underscores in `--enable_alpha_plugins`.